mads-hartmann/blog.mads-hartmann.com/_drafts/2018-03-24-famlydev-proxy.md

           - signin.famly.local
 ```

-## Host precedence

-We've defined a precedence for the our services.
-That is, something running on
+Alright, so now `famlyapi.famly.local` will route to `localhost` if resolved
-the host takes precedence over anything running inside of Docker.
-For the
+on the host and will route to NGINX if resolved inside of Docker.
+So now we just
-services in Docker the dev containers take precende over the ``production''
-containers.
+need to make sure that the NGXIN proxy routes the traffic to the correct place.

+## NGINX upstream definitions

+Now that all traffic goes to NGINX we have to make sure it sends the traffic to
+the right service.
+To do this we define a [server block][server] for each
+service and use [upstream][upstream] blocks to define a set of ports it should
+try to connect to a specific service on.

+The trick here is that we've defined a precedence for each "configuration" of a
+service.
+E.g. running `famlyapi` locally on the host should receive traffic
+before the `famlyapi` instance running inside of Docker (if one is running there
+at all) - we use the port number to distinguish between the various
+configurations.

-Here's the full NGINX configuration.
+Here's the full NGINX configuration - I've annotated it with plenty of comments
+to explain some of the oddities of the configuration.

 ```nginx
 # famlydevs proxy configuration - all traffic goes through this proxy.